 Try GetResponse for free

 This new Lithuanian email marketing solution prides itself on its modern and sleek aesthetic – and it shows.
-They also offer good multilingual options as well as an incredibly generous offer for free users, which they call the “Free Forever” plan.
-However, just because it’s free doesn’t mean it’s great, but surprisingly, as you’ll see below it also includes all the pro features!
+They also offer good multilingual options as well as a decent offer for free users, which they call the “Free Forever” plan.

-- Where MailerLite beats Mailchimp: The free plan, which is limited to 1000 subscribers, lets you use all the pro features!
+- Where MailerLite beats Mailchimp: The free plan, which is limited to 1000 subscribers, lets you use most features.
 That includes a landing page editor and better automation than Mailchimp’s.
 Their paying plans are also significantly cheaper, making them a great choice for small businesses on a tight marketing budget.
-If you want to work in your native tongue, they offer 10 languages and support in 7 of them.
+If you want to work in your native tongue, they offer 8 languages and support in 5 of them.
 It is a great free Mailchimp Competitor.

-- Where Mailchimp wins: MailerLite falls short when it comes to its reporting tools (very basic) and tracking tools (no geo, social or ecommerce tracking), which makes it less than ideal for optimizing your ecommerce sales.
+- Where Mailchimp wins: MailerLite falls short when it comes to its reporting tools (very basic) and tracking tools (no geo or social tracking), which makes it less than ideal for optimizing your campaigns.

 Try MailerLite for free